-Liverpool’s education system is failing its children, channelling girls and boys into different kinds of work, and setting the conditions for a gender pay gap.
+Our education system is failing its children, channelling girls and boys into different kinds of work, and setting the conditions for a gender pay gap.
 Women take up 94% of childcare apprentices but just under 4% of engineering apprentices.
 And women are more likely to be out of work at the end of their apprenticeship.

-WE will use new powers over skills and training to reduce inequalities and to bring equal opportunities for all to learn, to earn and to innovate.
+Use new powers over skills and training to reduce inequalities and to bring equal opportunities for all to learn, to earn and to innovate.

-WE will set monitored targets for applications to the Government’s Innovate UK scheme from female entrepreneurs, ensuring more women secure this vital funding.
+Set monitored targets for applications to the Government’s Innovate UK scheme from female entrepreneurs, ensuring more women secure this vital funding.

 Make Growth Hub the ‘go to’ place for people wishing to start up and grow their businesses, working with the G12, LEPs and other organisations.